A detailed travel guide to Nusa Penida Island featuring 12 epic things to do on Nusa Penida! Explore the best Nusa Penida Island with this epic guide!

 The first thing you might be wondering is how to get to Nusa Penida island.
 There are ferries running from Senaru to Nusa Penida every day, which is 25 minutes drive from Kuta.
 What you want is the “fast-boat”, which is much quicker and safer.
 The difference in cost is very marginal and definitely worth it!

 It used to be the case that getting to Nusa Penida was a bit hit and miss in terms of price.
 That’s because it seems every single tour operator in the dog-eat-dog streets of Kuta and Seminyak was out to make a buck off your misfortune.

 Luckily, you can now book the ferry to Nusa Penida from Bali online, guaranteeing you get the best rate.
 Best of all, you won’t have to deal with the hassle of bartering!
 This also includes a transfer from your hotel to get around to the other side of Denpasar (Sanur ferry terminal).

 Book the cheap ferry from Bali online: Sanur (Bali) Ferry Transfer (fast-boat)

 Best Nusa Penida Trip from Bali (Best THINGS to do)

 I’d recommend staying on Nusa Penida Island and spending at least a couple of days here in order to experience all of the epic things to do here!

 However, we don’t all have the luxury of unlimited travel time.

-So, if you’re instead looking to tick off the Nusa Penida attractions in a big, adventure filled day, then it might be a good idea to book an organised trip from Bali.
+So, if you’re instead looking to tick off the Nusa Penida attractions on a big, adventure-filled day, then it might be a good idea to book an organized trip from Bali.